KittyGiraudel/site/_posts/2021-03-13-gorillas-nav-a-case-study.md

 }
 ```

+{% info %} September 20th edit: using `<details>` and `<summary>` for a navigation menu is not fantastic, as [outlined by Gerardo Rodriguez](https://cloudfour.com/thinks/a-details-element-as-a-burger-menu-is-not-accessible/) and [Adrian Roselli](https://adrianroselli.com/2019/04/details-summary-are-not-insert-control-here.html).
+Because it gets progressively enhanced into a proper disclosure widget when JS kicks in, it _may_ be fine, but generally speaking this is not the right approach.
+I did not know this at the time. {% endinfo %}

 ## Shut it down

 As much as I love `<details>` and `<summary>`, they’re also not perfect for a navigation, because clicking elsewhere or tabbing out of it does not close it.